bikabix/SitecoreHabitatTransformer/README.md

 * Updates the Habitat visual studio solution to a custom-named solution.
 This includes project files, solution files, Unicorn serialization files, config files, javascript files when necessary.

 Note that this script only works on a freshly cloned Habitat.
 See below or the beginning of the script for more information.
+And although the script also transform the SpecFlow projects whether it works as expected is not guaranteed as I do not have experience on SpecFlow at the moment.

 ## Disclaimer
 This script is written for personal interests and does not come with any quarantee.
 Use it at your own risk and feel free to modify it to suit your particular needs.